jiechuanjiang/pytorch_DGN/Starcraft/README.md

 ## ATOC

-ATOC achieve similar performance as full communication, but could reduce ~15% communication cost.
+ATOC achieves similar performance as full communication, but could reduce ~15% communication cost.
 Since agents could only communicate with the agents in its sight range, full communication would not be negatively impacted by redundant information.

 <img src="./fig/ATOC-4.png" alt="sight range = 4" width="500">